GSA/open-gsa-redesign/_apidocs/exclusions-api.md

 <details>
 <summary>Response (JSON Output)</summary>
-Note: Public Response for one record is provided as an example. <br>
+This is an example public response for one record. <br>
 <p>
 <code>
 <pre>